UNR-CFB/lahontan/scripts/Pipeline/README.md

 -k, --kallisto
     Additionally build kallisto index
-    Note: index required if kallisto pipeline to be used --maxcpu <CPUs>
+    Note: index required if kallisto pipeline to be used --onlykallisto
+    Build only the kallisto index
+-b, --bowtie2
+    Additionally build Bowtie2 index
+    Note: index required if Bowtie2 pipeline to be used --onlybowtie2
+    Build only the Bowtie2 index
+--maxcpu <CPUs>
     Limit the number of CPU that get used to preprocess reference data.